alex-keigley/Time/README.md

 ## To-do
+- /clocked-in SPECIALTY - Show only the people from the specified specialty currenty clocked-in.

 # Ideas
 - Could use event listeners and timestamps to enable automation of things like closing time period.